Tower450/fb-login-ionic-browser-template-apps/README.md

 I did all the architecture you need, you can customize this template and then run it without configuring the fblogin yourself.

+This facebook_connection template will only work on browser dev. (ionic serve --lab)

 Setting up ngFB/OpenFB
 -----------------------